Paulette Libermann

+and global analysis, in particular G-structures, Cartan's equivalence method, and contact geometry.
+In 1987 she wrote together with Charles-Michel Marle one of the first textbooks on symplectic geometry and analytical mechanics.

+In symplectic geometry, the Libermann foliation is named after her.

+Biography

 Early life and education

-Libermann was one of three sisters born to a family of Russian-Ukrainian Yiddish-speaking Jewish immigrants to Paris.
+Born on 14 November 1919 in Paris, Libermann was one of three sisters belonging to a family of Russian-Ukrainian Yiddish-speaking Jewish immigrants to France.

 After attending the Lycée Lamartine, she began her university studies in 1938 at the École normale supérieure de jeunes filles, a college in Sèvres for training women to become school teachers.
 Due to the reforms of the new director Eugénie Cotton, who wanted her school to be at the same level of École Normale Supérieure, Libermann was taught by leading mathematicians including Élie Cartan, Jacqueline Ferrand and André Lichnerowicz.

 Two years later, upon completion of her studies, she was prevented from taking the agrégation and becoming a teacher because of the anti-Jewish laws instituted by the German occupation.
 However, thanks to a scholarship provided by Cotton, she began doing research under Cartan's supervision.

 In 1942, she and her family escaped Paris for Lyon, where they hid from the persecutions by Klaus Barbie for two years.
 After the liberation of Paris in 1944, she returned to Sèvres and completed her studies, obtaining the agrégation.
+From 1945 to 1947, she studied at Oxford University.